Menorca Diferente

 5. Punta de Binimel·la

-This Cove is very small, only 10 meters long and with space for about 20 people comfortably.
-It is a beach that in summer can be a little crowded, since the whole area of Binimella and Pregonda receives hundreds of tourists who want to go to these beaches.
+This cove is very small, only 10 meters long and with space for about 20 people comfortably.
+It is a beach that in summer can be a little crowded, since the whole area of Binimel-la and Pregonda receives hundreds of tourists who want to go to these beaches.

-How to Get To Caleta de s’Elisabet
+How to get to Caleta de s’Elisabet

 Binimel·la Beaches Parking

-Getting to the Caleta de s’Elisabet is very easy from the binimel·la car park,next to the Binimel·la restaurant.
-It is about walking to the beach of Binimel·la, passing through the lake where there are some ducks, and then continue to the right along the coast.
-In total it is about walking about 800 meters.
+It is a matter of walking to the beach of Binimel-là, passing by the lake where there are some ducks, and then continue to the right along the coast.
+In total it is about 800 meters of walking.
+On the way to Cala de s’Elisabet you will pass by 5 small coves in the area and you can choose which one to stay in.

-On the way to Cala de s’Elisabet you will pass through the 5 coves of the area and you can choose which one to stay in.
-There is also a car park that gives direct access to the coves of Binimel-la which saves you about 400 meters. of the trip.
+• There is also a parking lot that gives direct access to the coves of Binimel-là and saves you about 400 meters. of the trip.

 Once There…